jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

 </p>

 User recommendation system is widely used in a lot of e-commerce or entertainment businesses to encourage more customer satisfaction and generate revenue for the company.
 The most commonly known method for this is called the **collaborative filtering**.
 Companies such as Netflix, for example, uses this method to recommend movies that matches their users' taste.
 Inspired by Nexflix's world class user recommendation algorithm, I am going to generate a recommendation system to help [Reddit](https://www.reddit.com/) users find subreddit that they might enjoy in this project.
+[Find my full python code here](https://github.com/jsiwu94/SVD_for_Subreddit_Recommendation/blob/master/Subreddit_Recommendation_System.ipynb)

 ## Introduction